Serbs of Romania: History

 From the late 14th century to the beginning of the 16th century a significant number of Serbs lived in Wallachia and Moldavia.
 Following Ottoman expansion in the 15th century, Serb mass migrations ensued into Pannonian Basin primarily to the territories of present-day Serbian province of Vojvodina, but also to Hungary and Romania.
 Serbian Orthodox monasteries began to be built in the area of today's western Romania as early as 15th century, including Kusić and Senđurađ (built by despot Jovan Branković), and in the 16th century including Bezdin and Hodoș-Bodrog Monastery (built by the Jakšić family).
 During the Ottoman administration of Banat, the area saw new waves of Serbs settling there and constituting a significant portion of the population.

 Some thirty Serbian Orthodox monasteries were built within the administrative unit Temeşvar Eyalet.
+In some historical sources, the Banat region during Ottoman rule was referred to as Rascia, a historical term for Serbs.
 Famous Ottoman historical figures from the area, such as Osman Ağa of Temeşvar was of Serbian descent.

 The Serb Uprising in Banat in 1594 against the Ottomans in Temeşvar Eyalet, included territories that are part of present-day Romania.
 The uprising came as a result of Ottoman tax system of devshirme, where male children from Serb families were taken as part of taxes and were forcibly converted to Islam and made to serve as janissaries.
 There were reprisals, contemporary sources speaking of "the living envied the dead".
 After the crushing of the uprising in Banat, many Serbs migrated to Transylvania under the leadership of Bishop Teodor; the territory towards Ineu and Teiuș was settled, where Serbs had already lived, building churches as well as opening schools and printing houses.

 Serbs probably constituted the vast majority of mercenary troops known as seimeni, given that their nucleus is attested to have been formed by "Serb seimeni" (as it was during their revolt in 1655), and that the rule of Prince Matei Basarab had witnessed the arrival of a large group of Serb refugees.